Get insider access

 2. Best Upper Mid-Range PS4 Gaming Headset

-Their sound isn't quite as neutral out of the box as the Audeze Maxwell Wireless.
+Their sound isn't quite as flat out of the box as the Audeze Maxwell Wireless'.
 However, you can save EQ settings from the PC software and apply those settings when gaming with your PS4—a feature that was added after launch.
 They deliver satisfying thump and punch to sound effects like explosions.
-Dialogue and instruments also sound present, though a bit lacking in detail.
+Dialogue and instruments also sound present but are a bit lacking in detail.
 While their mic does a fair job of recording your voice so that you sound clear, it's even better at separating speech from noise, so you're heard clearly, even if a lot is going on around you.
 These well-built headphones are also very comfortable for most people and come with two different sets of ear pads to suit your preferences.

 Check out the SteelSeries Arctis Nova Pro if you prefer a wired design.
 They come with a GameDAC, which puts controls like channel mixing and EQs within easy reach.
-Due to their ski-band headband design, they aren't quite as comfortable and are prone to more bass and treble delivery inconsistencies.
+However, due to their ski-band headband design, they aren't quite as comfortable and are prone to more bass and treble delivery inconsistencies, which might be an issue if you have thick hair or wear glasses.

 See our review